PREP Basic Training

 - 3 or more years of Advanced Training

-The Basic Training Portal is a gateway that provides easy access to relevant information, online learning tools and downloadable resources for each component of the Basic Training phase of the PREP program.
-The following summary provides you with an overview of the PREP Basic Training Program.
+The Basic Training Portal is a gateway that provides easy access to relevant information, online learning tools and downloadable resources for each component of the Basic Training program.

 Click each heading below for more information

-To be eligible to apply to join the PREP program trainees must meet the following criteria:
+To be eligible to apply to join the RACP Basic Physician Training program trainees must meet the following criteria:

 - Appointed to a hospital accredited by the College for basic physician training